ajurav1/MVC-Demo/README.md

 # MVC-Demo

-Perfect use of generics within protocols by typealias
+Perfect use of generics within protocols by associatedtype